 After years of increasingly vocal demand for enhanced transparency about ESG matters from investors and other stakeholders, regulators and standard setters in various jurisdictions issued definitive proposals to transform ESG reporting in 2022.
 The year brought proposed ESG disclosures from the European Union (EU) as part of the Corporate Sustainability Reporting Directive (CSRD), internationally by the International Sustainability Standards Board (ISSB), and in the United States (US) by the Securities and Exchange Commission (SEC).
-These “big three” proposals would each require expansive sustainability disclosures — although their proposed scopes and other details vary.
-All three proposals were subject to public comment periods that have now closed, although May 2023 will bring additional opportunity to comment on the EU proposed standards.
+These “big three” disclosure frameworks each detail expansive sustainability disclosure requirements — although their scopes and other details vary.

-Given the geographic reach of the proposals and their potential to encompass a broad spectrum of value chain contributors, most companies are expected to be impacted in some way.
-Proactive companies are in the process of assessing the scope and applicability of the proposals so that the appropriate planning can begin now.
+Given the geographic reach of these frameworks and their potential to encompass a broad spectrum of value chain contributors, most companies are expected to be impacted in some way.
+Proactive companies are in the process of assessing the applicability so that they are prepared to meet potentially short reporting deadlines.

 Further, understanding where the frameworks align and diverge will help companies develop the requisite reporting strategy, data gathering processes, and related controls, providing for a streamlined process and effective deployment of resources.

-This publication compares and contrasts key provisions among the three proposals.
-We offer our perspectives on the proposals, including some of the suggestions we have made to each regulator or standard setter to enhance operability.
-By understanding the requirements of the different proposals, preparers can develop the appropriate reporting strategy, one designed to capture the right data the first time.
+This publication compares and contrasts key provisions among the European Sustainability Reporting Standards (ESRS), the standards issued by the ISSB, and the SEC proposal, and includes select commentary on the California climate disclosure bills.
+By understanding the different requirements, preparers can develop the appropriate reporting strategy, one designed to capture the right data the first time.